ThisUserIsSuperCool/CleanPLTrainer/readme.md

 method_task_plm = MethodPLmodule(cfg)
 ```
-You are suggested to write a `TaskPLmodule` and a `TaskPLmodule` respective
+You are suggested to write a `TaskPLmodule` and a `TaskPLmodule` respectively

 See how to init a plm [here](https://github.com/ThisUserIsSuperCool/CleanPLTrainer/blob/main/plm_init.py).